isomerpages/nparks-sgf/_show-highlights/@ Singapore Botanic Gardens/Landscape Design Challenge.md

 ⏰ 8.30am - 7pm <br>
 📍 Eco Garden, Singapore Botanic Gardens <br>

 The Landscape Design Challenge (LDC) is a landscaping and design-based competition for students from the Institutes of Higher Learning.
 Held as part of the Singapore Garden Festival, the competition provides a platform for students to enhance their learning experience.

+This year’s theme of “Botanical Fantasy” will stretch the imagination of the students.

-Participants of 2018’s competition included students from ITE College East, Nanyang Academy of Fine Arts, Nanyang Polytechnic, Ngee Ann Polytechnic, Singapore Polytechnic and Temasek Polytechnic.
-Each team put their best foot forward to transform a nine-square-metre plot into an outdoor landscape display in just four hours.
-The judges lauded all the participants for their perseverance, creativity, and landscaping knowledge.
+We are excited to welcome back ITE College East, Nanyang Academy of Fine Arts, Ngee Ann Polytechnic, and Singapore Polytechnic.
+In addition, we have a new team from Republic Polytechnic stepping into the competition arena.
+The top team stands to win $2,400 of shopping vouchers!

-In the next edition, the LDC will be held at the Singapore Botanic Gardens (Eco Garden) on 30 July 2022.
-Visitors can look forward to more interesting garden displays by our young and budding landscapers.
-Check out the Show to find out how the space will be transformed this year!
+Watch the “live-build” on 30 July 2022, from 9am to 1pm.
+Come and cheer on the teams as they work their magic at each of their empty plots.
 ##### Winning Teams of LDC 2018
 ![](/images/LDC.jpg)